onethawt/idaplugins-list/README.md

 * [gdbida](https://github.com/comsecuris/gdbida): A visual bridge between a GDB session and IDA Pro's disassembler

+* [GhIDA](https://github.com/Cisco-Talos/GhIDA): GhIDA is an IDA Pro plugin that integrates the Ghidra decompiler in IDA.

 * [golang_loader_assist](https://github.com/strazzere/golang_loader_assist): Making GO reversing easier in IDA Pro

 * [Graph Slick](https://github.com/lallousx86/GraphSlick): Automated detection of inlined functions.
 It highlights similar groups of nodes and allows you to group them, simplifying complex functions.
 The authors provide an accompanying presentation which explains the algorithms behind the plugin and shows sample use cases.